Powered by MOMENTUM MEDIA

 The forge will produce 15,000 rounds each year by 2028, with capacity to produce up to 100,000 for global consumption.
 It will also be the first dedicated forge outside of the United States that will manufacture 155mm M795 artillery ammunition.

-“Today’s announcement is another example of the Albanese Government’s commitment to developing a more capable military force while also supporting a future made in Australia,” according to Deputy Prime Minister Richard Marles.
+“Today’s announcement is another example of the Albanese government’s commitment to developing a more capable military force while also supporting a future made in Australia,” Deputy Prime Minister Richard Marles said.

 “In our rapidly evolving strategic circumstances, the ADF must be equipped with capabilities that can hold adversaries at risk.